 Key Duties and Responsibilities:

-To perform the job successfully the STV Counsellor must be able to consistently perform each essential duty satisfactorily.
+To perform the job successfully the Counselling Supervisor must be able to consistently perform each essential duty satisfactorily.
 Other related duties may be assigned.

-- Facilitation and/or co-facilitation of various psychoeducational groups
+- Oversight, facilitation and/or co-facilitation of various psychoeducational groups;

 - Contributes to regular reporting procedures, including ongoing case notes, incident reports, monthly progress summaries and exit reports.